 Materials & Tools Required For Installation

-If you are going to install your shower pan by yourself then you are going to need the following tools along with the shower pan:
+If you are going to install your shower pan by yourself then you are going to need the following tools along with the shower pan.
+If you already have them on your tool chest that’s very good, otherwise you have to buy them:

 - Power drill and bits